Marclie/SuaveStateScanner/README.md

 The configuration file is a text file with the following format:

 ```
 # This is a comment line.
 All lines starting with '#' will be ignored.
-# This is a comment line.
-All lines starting with '#' will be ignored.
+# Equal signs are required.
+Whitespace is ignored.
+# Arrays are specified with square brackets and commas.
+# The following are the default values for the configuration file:

-printVar = 0
+printVar = 0           # index for energy or property to print
-maxIter = 1000
+maxiter = 1000         # maximum number of iterations
-orders = [1]
+orders = [1]           # orders of derivatives to use
-width = 5
+width = 5              # stencil width
-futurePnts = 0
+futurePnts = 0         # number of future points to use
-maxPan = None
+maxPan = None          # maximum pivots of stencil width
-stateBounds = None
+stateBounds = None     # bounds for states to use
-pntBounds = None
+pntBounds = None       # bounds for points to use
-sweepBack = True
+sweepBack = True       # whether to sweep backwards across points after reordering forwards
-eBounds = None
+eBounds = None         # bounds for energies to use
+eWidth = None          # width for valid energies to swap with current state at a point
-keepInterp = False
+keepInterp = False     # whether to keep the interpolated energies and properties
-maxStateRepeat = None
-nthreads = 7
+nthreads = 1           # number of threads to use
-makePos = True
+makePos = False        # whether to make the properties positive
-doShuffle = False
+doShuffle = False      # whether to shuffle the points before reordering
+maxStateRepeat = -1    # maximum number of times to repeat swapping an unmodified state
-redundantSwaps = False
+redundantSwaps = False # whether to allow redundant swaps of lower-lying states
 ```

 All configurations in the configuration file are optional and are defined as follows: